 Landlords are typically required to give the tenants advance notice that they will be entering the tenant’s unit or home.
 This notice should be given at least 24 hours before entry, but it can be waived during emergencies.

 Can Tenants Withhold Rent Until Repairs Are Made?

-In some states, tenants are allowed to withhold their rent until their heating systems are repaired.
+In some states, tenants are allowed to withhold their rent until their heating systems are repaired as it is the landlord’s maintenance liability to repair them.
 However, before a tenant can withhold rent, they must have provided the landlord with a formal written notice of the issue, as well as deposited the withheld rent with the court.

 Keep in mind that this applies only to situations wherein the Implied Warranty of Habitability is breached.